Pharaonic/php-rss/README.md

 Thank you for considering contributing to this package!
 Be one of Pharaonic team.

-## Pharaonic Sponsors

-We would like to extend our thanks to the following sponsors for funding Pharaonic packages development.
-If you are interested in becoming a sponsor, please visit the Pharaonic [Liberapay page](https://en.liberapay.com/Pharaonic) or [Patreon page](https://patreon.com/Pharaonic).

 ## License

 This package is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).